If You Wish to Help with a Donation!

 Dear visitor of this page!

 The primary aim of our network is to work on issues of human dignity and humiliation.
-This field is very new and our members come from diverse backgrounds and employ diverse methods to work on understanding and ameliorating issues surrounding humiliation with the aim to create a more dignified world.
+Since this field is very new, our members come from diverse backgrounds and employ diverse methods to work on creating a more dignified world.

 Thank you for taking the time to read this page.